 Marbue Marke (who we orignally met along with Anthony) was their winemaker for several years starting in 2007 when he joined Faustini to help with the final blends; he is no longer the winemaker at Faustini.
-The wine was made at Caldwell Vineyards but their wine making has since moved to Laird Estate.

 Marbue ultimately studied sensory science at UC Davis.
 He wasn’t able to enjoy beer – found it too bitter and with a super sensitive palate he was better suited to tasting and identifying wine.
 He remembers being able to identify merely 0.1 percent quinine in sensory tastes.
 Now that is someone you want on your winemaking team!